Roberto Chery

 Roberto Chery (16 February 1896 - 30 May 1919) was a Uruguayan football goalkeeper who played during the days of amateur sport in the Uruguayan Primera División (1900–1931).

 Chery made his club career entirely at Peñarol, where he had successfully passed a test with his two best friends and then also international footballers, Isabelino Gradín and Antonio Campolo.

 Summary

-Chery died while playing for Uruguay against Chile in the 1919 South American Championship.
-It was Chery's debut (and subsequently his only game) with the national team after coach Severino Castillo decided he would replace Cayetano Saporiti.
-Although he suffered a severe pain after making a save during the match, Chery was not replaced and continue playing.
+Chery suffered a serious hernia injury while playing for Uruguay against Chile in the 1919 South American Championship.
+It was his debut (and subsequently his only game) with the national team after coach Severino Castillo decided he would replace Cayetano Saporiti.
+Although he suffered a severe pain after making a save during the match, Chery was not replaced and continue playing the match.
 13 days after the injury, Chery was operated at Casa do Sáude in Brazil but he did not survive the surgery and died at 19:40.

 The cause of death was a hernia which complicated after the physically demanding match he played for Uruguay.
-Chery's body was stuffed and then transported in ship to Montevideo, where he was buried at Cementerio del Buceo.
+Chery's body was embalmed and then transported in ship to Montevideo, where he was buried at Cementerio del Buceo.